Pinafore/ml-hw/logreg/assign.md

 ![Hockey and Baseball: Are they really that different?](baseball_hockey.jpg "Two sports I know nothing about")

 This will be slightly more difficult than the last homework (the difficulty will slowly ramp upward).
-You should not use any libraries for this assignment; logistic regression is implemented in scikit learn, but you should do everything by hand now.
-You'll be able to use libraries in the future.
+You should not use any libraries that implement any of the functionality of logistic regression for this assignment; logistic regression is implemented in scikit learn, but you should do everything by hand now.
+You'll be able to use library implementations of logistic regression in the future (the next homework, even).

 You'll turn in your code on Moodle.
 This assignment is worth 30 points.